-A practical foreign exchange and currency guide on sending money and travel to Andorra
+A practical foreign exchange and currency guide to Andorra

 The euro (ISO: EUR) is involved in slightly more than 30% of all foreign exchange deals, and as such, is the world’s second most traded currency, behind the US dollar.

 The euro is the currency of the eurozone (officially called the ‘euro area’), which consists of 19 of the 28 member states of the European Union, and is used by almost 350 million Europeans.
 It was introduced in January 1999.